 Aaronsburg – South Bloomfield Township (formerly in Knox County) Location: 40.398394, -82.695172 on SR 229 at the intersection of Columbus Fredericktown Rd Remnants: none known Description: It was platted in 1824 by Aaron Macomber who had a wood bowl making business with a turning machine run by horses.
 The town also had a wool hat shop owned by Hugh Hartshorn.
-The residential lots in Aaronsburg never sold & it was quickly abandoned.
+The residential lots in Aaronsburg never sold and the idea was quickly abandoned.

-Barcelona – North Bloomfield Township (formerly Bloomfield Township in Richland County) Post Office: 1833 – 1834 Location:40.667542, -82.718524 on Williamsport – Williamsburg Rd at the intersection of Iberia – Bellville Rd Remnants: none known Description: Barcelona was a small farming & postal town.
-William Wallace was the postmaster & the office moved to Bloom Grove when it was platted.
+Barcelona – North Bloomfield Township (formerly Bloomfield Township in Richland County) Post Office: 1833 – 1834 Location:40.667542, -82.718524 on Williamsport – Williamsburg Rd at the intersection of Iberia – Bellville Rd Remnants: none known Description: Barcelona was a small farming and postal town.
+William Wallace was the postmaster and the office moved to Bloom Grove when it was platted.

 Centerburg Location: unknown, was 8 miles southeast of Mt Gilead Description: none found

-Florida Grove – Franklin Township (formerly in Knox County) Location: 40.550729, -82.776623 on Cardington Williamsport Rd at the intersection of Morrison Rd Remnants: none known Description: The town was founded in the early 1820s by Reverend George Van Eman (1786 – 1870) from Pennsylvania, Plumb Sutleff, & Samuel Hardenbrook.
-Some of the residential lots sold but the town never flourished & reverted back to farmland in the mid-1800s.
-George later moved out of the county & was buried with relatives in Maple Grove Cemetery in Findlay, Hancock County.
+Florida Grove – Franklin Township (formerly in Knox County) Location: 40.550729, -82.776623 on Cardington Williamsport Rd at the intersection of Morrison Rd Remnants: none known Description: The town was founded in the early 1820s by Reverend George Van Eman (1786 – 1870) from Pennsylvania, Plumb Sutleff, and Samuel Hardenbrook.
+Some of the residential lots sold but the town never flourished and reverted back to farmland in the mid-1800s.
+George later moved out of the county and was buried with relatives in Maple Grove Cemetery in Findlay, Hancock County.

-Friendsboro – Cardington & Gilead Township (formerly in Marion County) Location: 40.516561, -82.864181 on US 42 at the intersection of Cardington – Edison Iberia Rd along Whetstone Creek Remnants: Union Cemetery on the south side of US 42 between Furbey Rd & Worthington – New Haven Rd Description: Friendsboro was founded in 1822 by Asa Mosher (1771 – 1843) & Bethiah Mosher (1771 – 1856) who were Quakers.
-They moved to Ohio from Bristol County, MA & had 11 children.
-The land was surveyed by War Of 1812 veteran Colonel James Kilbourn who founded Worthington, OH & a few smaller towns.
-Friendsboro had a cabinet shop built by John Shaw on Whetstone Creek, but the water power was insufficient for its needs & the town never grew any.
-Asa & Bethiah were buried with relatives in Union Cemetery.
+Friendsboro – Cardington and Gilead Township (formerly in Marion County) Location: 40.516561, -82.864181 on US 42 at the intersection of Cardington – Edison Iberia Rd along Whetstone Creek Remnants: Union Cemetery on the south side of US 42 between Furbey Rd and Worthington – New Haven Rd Description: Friendsboro was founded in 1822 by Asa Mosher (1771 – 1843) and Bethiah Mosher (1771 – 1856) who were Quakers.
+They moved to Ohio from Bristol County, Massachusetts and had 11 children.
+The land was surveyed by War of 1812 veteran Colonel James Kilbourn who founded Worthington in Franklin County and a few smaller towns around Ohio.
+Friendsboro had a cabinet shop built by John Shaw on Whetstone Creek, but the water power was insufficient for its needs and the town never grew any.
+Asa and Bethiah were buried with relatives in Union Cemetery.

 Grays Corners Post Office: 1858 – 1865 Location: unknown Description: It was founded by a branch of the Gray family in the county.

-Indigo – Peru Township Post Office: 1854 – 1864 Location: unknown, was in the southern portion of the township near Indigo Creek Description: This small farming & postal town had a saw mill & school.
+Indigo – Peru Township Post Office: 1854 – 1864 Location: unknown, was in the southern portion of the township near Indigo Creek Description: This small farming and postal town had a saw mill and school.

-Kelker – Congress Township Post Office: 1898 – 1903 Location: 40.620061, -82.747180 on Williamsport Crestline Rd between Marion – Johnsville Rd & Trimbe Rd Remnants: Pleasant Grove Church & Cemetery on Williamsport Crestline Rd south of the GPS coordinates, former one room schoolhouse across the street from the cemetery, old houses & farms in the area Description: The proprietors were Rudolph Kelker (1841 – 1908) & Ida (Cook) Kelker (1836 – 1909) who had a few children, nice farm, & were prominent members of the community.
-Rudolph was the postmaster & the church, school, & cemetery all pre-date the establishment of the town.
+Kelker – Congress Township Post Office: 1898 – 1903 Location: 40.620061, -82.747180 on Williamsport Crestline Rd between Marion – Johnsville Rd and Trimbe Rd Remnants: Pleasant Grove Church and Cemetery on Williamsport Crestline Rd south of the GPS coordinates, former one-room schoolhouse across the street from the cemetery, old houses and farm buildings in the area Description: The proprietors were Rudolph Kelker (1841 – 1908) and Ida (Cook) Kelker (1836 – 1909) who had a few children, nice farm, and were prominent members of the community.
+Rudolph was the postmaster.
+The church, school, and cemetery all predate the establishment of the town.
 The Kelkers were buried with relatives including Rudolph’s parents in Pleasant Grove Cemetery.

-Morehouse – Peru Township (formerly in Delaware County) Location: 40.407010, -82.901775 on SR 229 (Marengo – Norton Rd) along Turkey Run between Kilbourne – Cardington Rd & Benedict Rd Remnants: Morehouse Cemetery at the GPS coordinates Description: Morehouse was founded in the early 1830s by Stephen Morehouse (1771 – 1855) & Elizabeth (Steinbeck) Morehouse (1775 – 1868).
-They had 11 children & moved to Ohio from New Jersey.
-Some of their children came to Ohio too & some stayed behind.
-The town had a few saw mills over the years, two tanneries, & a school.
-Stephen & Elizabeth were buried with relatives in Morehouse Cemetery.
+Morehouse – Peru Township (formerly in Delaware County) Location: 40.407010, -82.901775 on SR 229 (Marengo – Norton Rd) along Turkey Run between Kilbourne – Cardington Rd and Benedict Rd Remnants: Morehouse Cemetery at the GPS coordinates Description: Morehouse was founded in the early 1830s by Stephen Morehouse (1771 – 1855) and Elizabeth (Steinbeck) Morehouse (1775 – 1868).
+They had 11 children and moved to Ohio from New Jersey.
+Some of their children came to Ohio and some stayed behind.
+The town had a few saw mills over the years, 2 tanneries, and a school.
+Stephen and Elizabeth were buried with relatives in Morehouse Cemetery.

-Moshers Mill – Cardington & Gilead Township (formerly in Marion County) Location: 40.517152, -82.866701 on US 42 at the intersection of Mosher Rd Remnants: Union Cemetery on the south side of US 42 between Furbey Rd & Worthington – New Haven Rd Description: The proprietors were Asa Mosher (1771 – 1843) & Bethiah Mosher (1771 – 1856) who were moved to Ohio from Bristol County, MA & had 11 children.
-Asa was a township trustee & constructed a grist & saw mill on Whetstone Creek that was completed in 1821.
-Asa & Bethiah were buried with relatives in Union Cemetery.
+Moshers Mill – Cardington and Gilead Township (formerly in Marion County) Location: 40.517152, -82.866701 on US 42 at the intersection of Mosher Rd Remnants: Union Cemetery on the south side of US 42 between Furbey Rd and Worthington – New Haven Rd Description: The proprietors were Asa Mosher (1771 – 1843) and Bethiah Mosher (1771 – 1856) who were moved to Ohio from Bristol County, Massachusetts and had 11 children.
+Asa was a township trustee and constructed a grist mill and saw mill on Whetstone Creek that was completed in 1821.
+Asa and Bethiah were buried with relatives in Union Cemetery.

-Peerless (Peerless Station) – Bennington Township, Morrow County (formerly in Delaware County) & Porter Township, Delaware County
+Peerless (Peerless Station) – Bennington Township, Morrow County (formerly in Delaware County) and Porter Township, Delaware County

-Post Office: 1881 – 1910 Location:40.350617, -82.765175 on Peerless Rd (Mt Vernon Olive Green Rd) at theformer railroad crossing between SR 656 & Moody Rd Remnants: old houses & farms in the area Description: Peerless was on the Toledo & Ohio Central Railroad.
-The train station was purchased by a local farmer in 1941 & converted to a corn crib.
+Post Office: 1881 – 1910 Location:40.350617, -82.765175 on Peerless Rd (Mt Vernon Olive Green Rd) at theformer railroad crossing between SR 656 and Moody Rd Remnants: old houses and farm buildings in the area Description: Peerless was on the Toledo and Ohio Central Railroad.
+The train station was purchased by a local farmer in 1941 and converted to a corn crib.

-Queen Settlement – Canaan Township (formerly in Marion County) Location: unknown Description: The town had a church & school & was founded by War Of 1812 veteran William Queen (1789 – 1851) & Elizabeth Queen (1795 – 1879).
+Queen Settlement – Canaan Township (formerly in Marion County) Location: unknown Description: The town had a church and school and was founded by War of 1812 veteran William Queen (1789 – 1851) and Elizabeth Queen (1795 – 1879).
 They were buried with relatives in Glendale Cemetery on Glendale St in Cardington.

 Sandusky Cross Roads (Sandusky X Roads) – Chester Township (formerly in Knox County) Post Office: 1824 – 1836

-Steiners Corners (Stiners Corner) – Lincoln Township (formerly in Delaware County) Location:40.481369, -82.820646 on SR 61 at the intersection of SR 529 (Cardinton – Chesterville Rd), Remnants: Asbury Cemetery on the south side of SR 529 west of the intersection, Buck Cemetery on the north side of SR 529 across from Asbury Cemetery Description: The town was founded by William Stiner (1772 – 1837) & Marian Stiner (1792 – 1874).
-It had two saw mills (one steam powered), a Methodist church, & a school in the 1850s.
-William & Marian were buried with relatives in Asbury Cemetery.
+Steiners Corners (Stiners Corner) – Lincoln Township (formerly in Delaware County) Location:40.481369, -82.820646 on SR 61 at the intersection of SR 529 (Cardinton – Chesterville Rd), Remnants: Asbury Cemetery on the south side of SR 529 west of the intersection, Buck Cemetery on the north side of SR 529 across from Asbury Cemetery Description: The town was founded by William Stiner (1772 – 1837) and Marian Stiner (1792 – 1874).
+It had 2 saw mills (one steam-powered), a Methodist church, and a school in the 1850s.
+William and Marian were buried with relatives in Asbury Cemetery.
 The Bucks were also a large family in the area.

-Surprise – Washington Township (formerly in Marion County) Post Office: 1826 – 1903 Location: 40.610779, -82.842085 on Marion – Williamsport Rd at the intersection of Mt Gilead – Iberia Galion Rd Remnants: none known Description: This farming & postal town had a school & was on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis).
+Surprise – Washington Township (formerly in Marion County) Post Office: 1826 – 1903 Location: 40.610779, -82.842085 on Marion – Williamsport Rd at the intersection of Mt Gilead – Iberia Galion Rd Remnants: none known Description: This farming and postal town had a school and was on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis Railroad).

-Steam Corners, OH – (mid-1800s – present farming & saw mill town with less residents than in the past)
+Steam Corners, OH – (mid-1800s – present farming and saw mill town with less residents than in the past)